Goodwen

 Goodwen was formed officially in March 2003.
 Originally created as a ska band, Goodwen's music later incorporated elements of hardcore punk, indie rock, and progressive rock.

 The band, composed of seven members, has relentlessly toured the Midwest.

 Goodwen currently has one full album, En Memoria Vestrum, with plans to release a second in the future.
 They also have two demo CDs available.
-The song "Question Marks" has also been featured in the compilation from Future Destionation Records, Reasons for Living.
+The song "Question Marks" has also been featured in the compilation from Future Destination Records, Reasons for Living.

 Background

 Growing up in the household of the signed banjo artist Todd Elam, Tyler and Jordan Elam, (guitar and drums), along with long-time friend Dustin Smith began creating music as early as 2000.

 Gradually as they began to expand their musical skills, more projects were developed involving more musicians using a variety of different instruments.
 Cody Madonna, a longtime friend of Jordan, suggested the idea of beginning a Ska band.
 With this development came the addition of Armond Luckey and his amazing trumpet ability, Dustin Schamaun with a deep appreciation for the underlying tones of jazz saxophone, and Julie Heidorn on trombone.

 GOODWEN - Is a six member group from Middletown, Ohio that plays "progressive horn rock".
 The musical style is broad-based due to the diverse tastes of the group.
 The sound can move from heavy to soft.
 There are those who mistake Goodwen for a Ska band because they have a trumpet and sax.
 Most assuredly, they are not.~FaithFest.net."

 Goodwen has stated in their Cincy CDs interview that, though the band has horns and was originally thought to be a ska band, Goodwen does not consider themselves to be a ska band, nor do they wish to be thought of as a ska band.